 - Identity and Contact Data from publicly available sources such as LinkedIn

-- Identity and Contact Data from our partners or our customers.
+- Identity and Contact Data from our partners, customers or third parties.

 Purposes for which we will use your personal data

 We have set out below, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.
 Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|